DNC under fire for tightening debate criteria again, despite Booker appeal

 And he downplayed the debates, saying “I don't think the debates are going to impact the year’s worth of work my campaign will have done.”

-He also said that the “irony is you're gonna have a debate in Iowa, and all seven people who actually have real campaigns going on [in Iowa] are not necessarily going to be on that stage.”
+Booker also said that the “irony is you're gonna have a debate in Iowa, and all seven people who actually have real campaigns going on [in Iowa] are not necessarily going to be on that stage.”

+Castro - who failed to qualify for the November and December debates - didn’t immediately react to the DNC’s new criteria.
+But in an email to supporters, his campaign made a fundraising pitch, writing that “the next debate thresholds have already been set, and we need a huge surge of support in order to get Julian on January’s stage.”

 Patrick, speaking to Fox News on Thursday ahead of the DNC’s criteria news, said: “I hope they change in a way that is more inclusive.”